alesh-kajzar/hugit/README.md

 And it's done.
 Inside this folder will be current version of whole project.

 ### Creating local version
-Only one command will clone the repository to your local directory`:
+Only one command will clone the repository to your local directory:

 ```
 ./hugit.sh clone alesh@server.example.com/mnt/data/folder/shared_repository ./my_local_dir